kalouantonis/FileShortener/README.md

 3. Add proper testing with temporary files, rather than storing .mp4 and .mkv files and then renaming them after a run.
 4. Use quickcheck to test pure functions
 5. Add checking passed arguments (getArgs) and display help if necessary
+6. Add arguments for format style.
+Specifically the shortened length.

 ## Licence (BSD 3-Clause)